souzamarlon/bootcamp-gympoint/README.md

 ## :rocket: Technologies

-This project was developed at the [RocketSeat GoStack Bootcamp](https://rocketseat.com.br/gostack) with the following technologies:
+This project was developed at the [RocketSeat GoStack Bootcamp](https://rocketseat.com.br/gostack) with the following amazing technologies:

 Back-end:
 - [NodeJS](https://nodejs.org)